selimslab/selimslab.github.io/_NOTES/stem/social-sciences/psychology/how-to-deal-with-emotions.md

 - Is it unending?
 - Is this the worst possible pain?
 - Can I use pain to refine my courage and strength of mind?

-## How would your best version behave?

-- Balanced
-- Courageous
-- Diligent
-- Healthy
-- Humble
-- Light-hearted
-- Loving
-- Respectful

-## Know when to stop

-- Never miss a good chance to shut up